Skip to main content

 Download your industry’s current Strategic Agrichemical Review Process (SARP) document here.

-Hort Innovation distributes Ag Chemical Updates for the Australian horticulture industry, as part of the project Regulatory support and response co-ordination (pesticides) (MT24008) and formerly, Regulatory support and coordination (pesticides) (MT20007) and Regulatory support and coordination (pesticides) (MT17019).
-These updates provide information on any developments in regulatory oversight of relevant chemicals and are an opportunity for industry to consider and develop responses to issues arising from actions proposed that may impact on grower ability to access and use needed pesticides.
+Hort Innovation distributes Ag Chemical and Regulatory Risk Assessment Updates for the Australian horticulture industry, as part of the project Regulatory support and response co-ordination (pesticides) (MT24008) and formerly, Regulatory support and coordination (pesticides) (MT20007) and Regulatory support and coordination (pesticides) (MT17019).
+The Ag Chemical updates provide information on any developments in regulatory oversight of relevant chemicals and are an opportunity for industry to consider and develop responses to issues arising from actions proposed that may impact on grower ability to access and use needed pesticides.
+The Regulatory Risk Assessment Updates highlight the regulatory threats to agrichemicals currently approved for the management of pests and diseases in horticultural crops and supports initiatives addressing pest management gaps.

-Ag Chemical Updates can be accessed from their dedicated page here
+Ag Chemical and Regulatory Risk Assessment Updates can be accessed from their dedicated page here

 Related information and resources